aamrits/frontend-interview-questions/css-questions.md

 #### Q16
 ### 🍄 Does `overflow: hidden` create a new block formatting context?

+Yes, `overflow: hidden` can create a new block formatting context.
+This can be useful for containing floats or preventing margin collapse.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>